AnnaMakos/AnnaMakos/README.md

-# Hi, I'm Anna Makoś and here are some projects I built during my studies 👋
+# Hi, I'm Anna Makoś and here are some projects I built during my studies.

-## I graduated IT at Military University of Technology (WAT) in Warsaw
+## I graduated IT at Military University of Technology (WAT) in Warsaw.

 ### Projects: